zeidlerb/vault/release/README.md

 ## Implementation

 There are two separate workflows: defining packages (implemented in packages.mk) and building packages (build.mk).
-For conveninience the main Makefile allows calling into both of these without having to decide which.
+For conveninience the main Makefile exposes targets that invoke those files on your behalf, which you should always use unless debugging the system.

 ### packages.mk